containers/podman-desktop/README.md

 There are `next` builds produced after each commit in main branch.

-⚠️ For now the binaries are not signed.

-For macOS it may require to perform this additional step: `xattr -r -d com.apple.quarantine container-desktop.app`

 ## Roadmap
 Upcoming milestones are defined with GitHub issue tracker.